prefix-dev/pixi/docs/tutorials/python.md

 Hello, World! 🧛
 ```

-So we are running a conda installed python.
+So we are running a python interpreter installed from conda.
 And we are importing the `pixi_py` package that is installed in editable mode.
 And we are calling the `say_hello` function that we just added.
 And it works!
 Cool!

 ## Testing this code

 Okay, so let add a test for this function.
-Let's add a `test_me.py` file in root of the project.
+Let's add a `tests/test_me.py` file in root of the project.

 Giving us the following project structure: